Provable Convex Co-clustering of Tensors: Simulation Studies

 As described in \Sec{weights}, we employ a Tucker approximation to the data tensor in constructing weights $w_{d,ij}$.
 In computing the Tucker decomposition we used one of two methods for selecting the rank.
 In the plots within this section, TD1 denotes the results where the Tucker rank was chosen using the SCORE algorithm \citep{YokotaLee2017}, while TD2 denotes results where the rank was chosen using a heuristic.
 Detailed discussion on these two methods are in \App{weight_extra_discussion}.

-To assess the quality of the clustering performance, we consider two measures commonly used in the clustering literature: (i) the Adjusted Rand Index (ARI) and (ii) the Variation of Information (VI).
-The ARI \citep{HubertArabie1985} varies between -1 and 1, where 1 indicates a perfect match between two clustering assignments whereas a value close to zero indicates the two clustering assignments match about as might be expected if they were both randomly generated.
-Negative values indicate that there is less agreement between clusterings than expected from random partitions.
-The VI is a metric and therefore takes a minimum value of 0 when there is perfect agreement between two clustering assignments \citep{Meila2007}.
-The VI is particularly well suited for assessing the similarity between hierarchical clustering assignments.
-The nearest neighbors of a clustering $\mathcal{C}$ with respect to the VI metric are clusterings that result from the splitting or merging of small clusters in $\mathcal{C}$.

-The results presented in this section report the average CoCo estimator performance across 200 simulated replicates.
+The results presented in this section report the average CoCo estimator performance quantified by the ARI across 200 simulated replicates.
 All simulations were performed in \textsc{Matlab} using the Tensor Toolbox \citep{TTBSoftware}.
 All the following plots, except the heatmaps in \Fig{adHeatSliceM}, were made using the open source R package ggplot2 \citep{Wickham2009}.